outdreamer/build-a-cure-1/docs/problem_solving_matching.md

-## Problem Solving Operations
+# Problem Solving Operations

-### Common solution functions/strategies

-  - distort/standardize
-  - alternate/stabilize
-  - isolate/combine
-  - position (arrange)
-  - compress/expand
-  - transform (change)
-  - fit (match/contain/fill structure)
-  - differentiate (key points of difference)
-  - filter (find: start from everything & reduce)
-  - derive (build: start from scratch & build)
-  - metadata (minimum information to derive)
-  - generate (using limits, interfaces, symmetries, variables)
-  - map (physics of limits, combination, calculation, approximation, measurement)
+## Fit

-### Alternate structural layers to match structures
+### Match structures

   - this method is for when you have a theory about the limits of the solution, but you need to find the right structure within those solution limits, to decompose the problem

-  I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match
+#### I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match

     - get a problem, standardize & define it:
       problem: "funds cannot always be verified to exist with existing currencies"